diffgram/diffgram/README.md

 ### Cloud
 ![Cloud logos](./github_assets/cloud_logos.png)

-Full support for Amazon AWS, Google Cloud, and Microsoft Azure.
+Full support for Amazon AWS, Google Cloud, Microsoft Azure, and MinIO.

 Run Diffgram on and access data from any of the clouds.